Ash-Cipher/New_SAT-based_Framework_for_Implementing_Linear_Layers_with_Lower_Depth/README.md

     2000 50000 64 0 12345 < AES.txt

 Parameters
-greedy_rounds	Number of greedy searches on the original target matrix.
+greedy_rounds:	Number of greedy searches on the original target matrix.

-sat_rounds	Number of SAT refinement rounds for each selected candidate.
+sat_rounds:	Number of SAT refinement rounds for each selected candidate.

-min_window	Minimum window length for SAT local refinement.
+min_window:	Minimum window length for SAT local refinement.

-max_window	Maximum window length for SAT local refinement.
+max_window:	Maximum window length for SAT local refinement.

-extra_gate_allow	Extra CNOT gates allowed in SAT refinement when trying to reduce depth.
+extra_gate_allow:	Extra CNOT gates allowed in SAT refinement when trying to reduce depth.

-pool_per_depth	Maximum number of candidates kept for each depth.
+pool_per_depth:	Maximum number of candidates kept for each depth.

-conflict_limit	CaDiCaL conflict limit for each SAT call.
+conflict_limit:	CaDiCaL conflict limit for each SAT call.

-output_file	File used to save the best circuit found.
+output_file:	File used to save the best circuit found.

-perm_rounds	Number of greedy searches on permuted equivalent targets.
+perm_rounds:	Number of greedy searches on permuted equivalent targets.

-block_rounds	Number of AES block-cyclic prefix seed searches.
+block_rounds:	Number of AES block-cyclic prefix seed searches.
 Mainly useful for 32-bit AES MixColumn-like matrices.

-random_perm_count	Number of random permutations added to the structure-aware permutation set.
+random_perm_count:	Number of random permutations added to the structure-aware permutation set.

-refine_depth_slack	SAT refinement is applied to candidates with depth at most best_depth + refine_depth_slack.
+refine_depth_slack:	SAT refinement is applied to candidates with depth at most best_depth + refine_depth_slack.

-rng_seed	Optional fixed random seed for reproducible experiments.
+rng_seed:	Optional fixed random seed for reproducible experiments.